 Lunch was at the Eagle top restaurant, Clara wouldn’t have had it any other way.
-Now don’t get me wrong, it’s a very ‘high flutent” kind of place.
-You know the kind, beautiful wrap around terrace with outside dining that overlooks the golf course, but not to far from outdoor bar with the young handsome caddies that were easy on the eyes even if I do say so myself.
-Or, if you choose, an elegant indoor restaurant with tables draped in expensive coverings, exquisite furnishings, floor to ceiling windows, brilliant chandeliers, oh who cares, you know the type I’m referring to.
-We of course sat outside, because if you know Clara, you know she likes to be noticed.
+Now don’t get me wrong, it’s a very ‘high fluent” kind of place.
+You know the kind, The beautiful wrap-around terrace with outside dining that overlooks the golf course, but not too far from the outdoor bar with the young handsome caddies that were easy on the eyes even if I do say so myself.
+Or, if you’re one suffering from years of sun worshiping and choose the large “tilted” ridiculously expensive hat, then perhaps you’d choose, the elegant indoor restaurant, tables draped in expensive coverings, exquisite furnishings, floor to ceiling windows, brilliant chandeliers, oh who cares, you know the atmosphere I’m referring to.
+We, of course, sat outside, because if you know Clara, you know she likes to be noticed.
 And noticed she was.

 I was the first to arrive.
 I was happy about that, it meant I had my choice of two tables.
 One, directly in the sun making it unbearable to enjoy your lunch.
 Or the other in just enough sunlight to need sunglasses but not enough to sweat in.
 Perfect.
 I chose the latter of the two.
-I sat in the seat where the sun shone mostly on my face.
-A reasonable way of not having to remove my sunglasses and showing David’s latest piece of work, a new black eye.
+I sat in the seat where the sun shone mostly on my face and would do so for the next few hours.
+A reasonable way of not having to remove my sunglasses showing off David’s latest piece of work.
 Lunch was at two, and the others of course would be fashionably late so I ordered a dirty martini with three olives and asked for it quickly.

 Tick, tock.
 Tick, tock.

-Hilde sat down across from me yapping about the dreadful sun that will be beating against her back “the entire time” we have lunch, giving me a look waiting for me to volunteer my chair for her, I quickly glanced towards the others arriving.
-She then drops her large Hermes “Birkin” bag, (even if it is made of orange crocodile and embellished with palladium hardware I would not spend $37,000 on a purse!
+Hilde sat down across from me yapping about the dreadful sun that will be beating against her back “the entire time” we have lunch, giving me a look and waiting for me to volunteer my chair for her, I quickly glanced towards the others arriving.
+She then drops her large Hermes “Birkin” bag, (even if it is made of orange crocodile and embellished with palladium hardware I would not spend $37,000 on a bag.
 It’s a God damn purse!
 You throw your shit in it and go!)
 But, that’s Hilde, that kind of money is “small potatoes” to her.
 She waves the waiter down quickly, but not by any means in a sophisticated way, she’s about to order some serious vodka tonics without the tonic.
-Lizzy sits to my right, leans in and gives me a kiss on the cheek while placing her hand on my forearm, she asks in her adorable sweet voice how I’m doing.
-Clara, not to far behind them stops off at table to say hello to Judge Ron J. Hecker.
+Lizzy sits to my right, leans in, and kisses me on the cheek while placing her hand on my forearm, she asks in her adorable sweet voice how I’m doing.
+Clara, not too far behind them stops off at the table to say hello to Judge Ron J. Hecker.
 A nasty son-of-a-bitch in the courtroom, but none the less always kind to a pretty face.
 I shake my head, typical political man in my book.

-Claras’ story is an easy one, she made her money the old-fashioned way, she inherited it, from Grand Daddy himself.
-He owned a little piece of every oil company in each state, about 10 to be exact; of course Texas being the largest of his fortune from what David tells me.
+Clara’s’ story is an easy one, she made her money the old-fashioned way, she inherited it, from Grand Daddy himself.
+He owned a little piece of every oil company in each state, about 10 to be exact; of course, Texas is the largest of his fortune from what David tells me.
 Her husband George is more-or-less her pet.
-George, we think, is a banker but all we really know for sure is that he doesn’t know jack shit about finances or stocks, he is wrapped around Claras’ pinky finger, just where she likes him.
-Hell he’s so pussy whipped he even took her last name in the marriage.
-Not surprising to me, like Clara would ever give up the family name of “McTodd“.
+George, we think, is a banker but all we know for sure is that he doesn’t know jack shit about finances or stocks, he is wrapped around Claras’ pinky finger, just where she likes him.
+Hell, he’s so pussy-whipped he even took her last name in the marriage.
+Not surprising to me, as if Clara would ever give up the family name of “McTodd“.

 In our part of the hills, a McTodd equals Money, and you don’t screw with money.